silvaac/silvaac.github.io/research.md

 Traditional momentum involves a portfolio of assets therefore cross-correlation between assets is important.
 We are looking into formulations that describe such correlations and their significance.

-# Material from ARPM bootcamp (2015)

-I have attempted to put together all matlab code, publications and slides from Attilio Meucci's [ARPM Bootcamp](http://www.symmys.com/arpm-bootcamp).
-The materials are on [github](https://github.com/silvaac/symmys).
-I have also added R code from [R-forge meucci package](https://r-forge.r-project.org/scm/viewvc.php/pkg/Meucci/?root=returnanalytics).

-This is a simple Shiny application to simulate market invariants: [Monte Carlo Simulation](http://52.25.23.86:3838/probProcesses/)

 # Sample of older published research

 - [Stochastic resonance and the trade arival of stocks](http://www.tandfonline.com/doi/abs/10.1080/14697680903067146).
 The preprint can be found [here](http://arxiv.org/abs/0807.0925)